Updated: Jul 28

 Milk, cream, butter, yogurt, cheese and other dairy products are best stored on a shelf inside the fridge rather than on the door, which can be problematic.
 The fridge door is its warmest area and is subject to the most temperature fluctuations, so avoid storing highly perishable foods here.
 Unless you are going through milk and other dairy products very quickly, they would benefit from being on a shelf.
 Condiments and other well-preserved foods are generally fine on the door.

 Once you have a clean fridge and you know the ideal placement, it's time to get busy executing your vision.
-Below are five steps to organizing success:
+Below are four steps to organizing success:

-Buy Organizing Supplies - One of the ways to tame the chaos in the fridge is to use containers to create the zones I referenced earlier.
+Buy Supplies - One of the ways to tame the chaos in the fridge is to use containers to create the zones I referenced earlier.
 My favorite refrigerator containers are a mix of long clear bins that maximize the depth of the fridge along with food specific containers like egg bins and soda can holders.
-To help take the guesswork out of it, I’ve curated my favorite refrigerator bins here.
-For those of you with a decent sized deli drawer, it can be both a blessing and a curse with everything floating around - so grab some of these clear trays to keep cheese sticks together or yogurt cups upright.
+I've curated my favorite refrigerator bins to help bring your vision to life.

 The Way Forward - Strategies To Keep it Tidy